LinkedEarth/LeapFROGS/chapters/module3.md

 It is true that many methods _assume_ even spacing, but that is by no means a requirement. </opt>
 </choice>

-If your analysis requires even spacing, what should you do (multiple answers possible):
+If your analysis requires even spacing, what should you do? (multiple answers possible):

 <choice id="03-02">
 <opt text="Interpolation", correct="true">
-Non-replicability of results doesn't mean that something is wrong.
-In fact, science advancement relies on getting more information with different data/methods and obtaining inconsistent answers.
+Interpolation is good; make sure to pick a low polynomial order (linear interpolation tends to be safest)
 </opt>
 <opt text="Binning", correct="true">
 Binning in coarser, even intervals is another possible option